 Craftsman Modern

 Craftsman modern design employs rich woods, like oak and maple, for built-ins and furniture.
-Natural stone and brick provide character to exteriors, while metal accents offer a touch of industrial chic.
+Natural stone and brick characterize exteriors, while metal accents offer a touch of industrial chic.
 Stained glass and intricate tilework showcase craftsmanship.

-These materials blend artisanal charm with contemporary aesthetics, resulting in a cozy yet sophisticated living environment.
+These materials blend artisanal charm with contemporary aesthetics, creating a cozy yet sophisticated living environment.

 Modern Lodge